This Present Darkness: Plot summary

 This Present Darkness takes place in the small college town of Ashton.
 Bernice Kreuger, a reporter for the Clarion, Ashton's town newspaper, is falsely arrested on prostitution charges after taking a photograph at the annual Ashton Summer Festival.
 When she is released the next day, she discovers that the film in her camera was destroyed.

-Marshall Hogan, owner/editor-in-chief of the Clarion decides to go to the town police station/courthouse and confront Alf Brummel, the police chief, about the incident.
+Marshall Hogan, owner and editor-in-chief of the Clarion, decides to go to the town police station/courthouse and confront Alf Brummel, the police chief, about the incident.
 Brummel denies any wrongdoing on behalf of the police department and insists it was all a mistake.
 Brummel then advises Marshall to drop the matter.
 Marshall does not fall for Brummel's story and, ignoring Brummel's advice, begins an investigation.

 As the investigation continues, Marshall and Bernice begin to realize that they are onto something much bigger than they thought.
-They slowly uncover a plot to take over the town by buying the college, which is being carried out by The Universal Consciousness Society, a powerful New Age group.
+They slowly uncover a plot to take over the town by buying the college, which is being carried out by the Universal Consciousness Society, a powerful New Age group and "worldwide front organization for Satan."
+The college's psychology professor, Juleen Langstrat, is part of the Society.
+She teaches meditation, which brings practitioners in contact with spirit guides (demons), as well as witchcraft and New Age beliefs.
+Members of the community are thus influenced by Satan, including Brummel and the pastor of the liberal United Christian Church.
 When the Society decides Marshall has found out too much they take the Clarion, and his house.
 They also falsely accuse him of murder, adultery, and molesting his daughter, who attends the college and who unwittingly has been pulled into the Society.
 When he and Bernice are caught in a desperate attempt to keep society from winning out, he is arrested and thrown in jail, and she escapes, running off to find help.